andre-maree/Microflow/README.md

 - Microflow is light-weight and will autoscale when there is a usage spike

 Microflow use cases:
-- any business workflow that wishes to take advantage of serverless autoscaling durable stateful workflows that can run anywhere
+- any business workflow that needs to leverage serverless autoscaling durable stateful workflows that can run anywhere
 - avoid hard coded workflows
 - use Microflow as a state-of-the-art back-end for your workflow designer, the workflow is just a simple json definition
 - use the Microflow SDK to build code based workflows outside of Microflow, and then apply changes to the workflow without the need for any deployments
+- Microflow is open-source so feel free to modify Microflow to your needs

 Future enhancements:
 - workflow stop, pause and continue